Home Learn NPS vs Mutual Funds- Which is Better?

 What is the National Pension Scheme (NPS) ?

 NPS is often compared to a Systematic Investment Plan (SIP) or Recurring Deposit (RD).
 With NPS, you invest a fixed amount each month until you meet your investment goals or reach retirement age.
-Upon retirement, you can withdraw a portion of the corpus, while the rest remains under the management of a PFRDA-registered pension fund manager.
+Upon retirement, you can withdraw a portion of the corpus while the rest remains under the management of a PFRDA-registered pension fund manager.
 The Pension Fund Regulatory and Development Authority (PFRDA) oversees and regulates NPS nationwide.

-Previously, NPS was exclusively available to central government employees, but it has now been expanded to include all employed Indian citizens, except those in the military services.
+Previously, NPS was exclusively available to central government employees, but it has now been expanded to include all employed Indian citizens except those in the military services.

 What are Mutual Funds?

+Mutual funds offer flexibility to investors seeking diversification and economic growth.
 Asset Management Companies (AMCs) manage and operate mutual fund schemes, providing two options to investors: open-ended and close-ended schemes.

 Additionally, investors can choose from equity, debt, or commodity-focused mutual funds.
 Equity mutual funds invest in high-quality stocks listed on stock exchanges like NSE and BSE.
 Debt mutual funds allocate funds to quality corporate bonds, sovereign papers, and money market instruments.
 Commodity-focused mutual funds invest in commodities such as gold and silver.